whl1729/note/tool/git/pro_git.md

   - `--graph` adds a nice little ASCII graph.
   - `--name-only` show the list of files modified.
   - `--name-status` show the list of files affected with added/modified/deleted information as well.
+  - `--decorate` show where the branch pointers are pointing.
+  - `--all` show commit history for all branch.
+  - `<some-branch>` show commit history for some-branch.

 - Limiting Log Output
   - `--since`